nmwsharp/polyscope-docs/py/source/structures/surface_mesh/color_quantities.md

 Texture image data is added via `add_color_quantity()`, with `defined_on='texture'` and `param_name=...` specifying the name of the [parameterization UV map]([[url.prefix]]/structures/surface_mesh/parameterization_quantities/) with coordinates on `[0,1]` which will be used to sample from the image.

 The texture image data, dimension, and origin conventions are the same as those used to define [images]([[url.prefix]]/structures/floating_quantities/images/).
 See there for details.

+The filter mode can be set as an additional argument to adjust how values are sampled from the texture. `filter_mode='linear'` (default) will smoothly linearly interpolate values, while `filter_mode='nearest'` will use nearest-neighbor sampling, which can be useful for sharp edges and crisp boundaries.

 {!common/color_quantity.md!}